S.V. Transvaal: Early years

 Founded on 15 January 1921 by Hendrik School students, a middle school in Paramaribo, Suriname, S.V.
-Transvaal is unusually named after the former province of South Africa, Transvaal Province.
+Transvaal is named after the former province of South Africa, Transvaal Province.
 It was founded in the same year as two other clubs from Paramaribo, namely Olympia and Ajax.
 The first three years prior to the foundation of organized football in Suriname, Transvaal played on the Gouvernementsplein in Paramaribo amongst various other clubs, competing in leagues of different associations.
 1923 marked the official start of organized football in Suriname, with Transvaal starting in the Tweede Klasse (present day Eerste Klasse), the second flight of football in Suriname.
 1923 also marked the inauguration of the Cultuurtuinlaan, the new football facility, built by Dr. E. Snellen, the director of agriculture in Suriname.
 Transvaal participated in the inaugural ceremony, where they beat Juliana in a 2–0 win.
 Transvaal remained tenants of the Cultuurtuinlaan for the next 30 years until completion of the National Stadium.

 In 1924, Transvaal won their first title, winning the Tweede Klasse undefeated in its maiden season.
 The club were able to win all six matches played, earning 12 points in the competition, and scoring 16 goals while conceding none.
 It was the first time a team had gone undefeated or played a season without conceding any goals.
 Transvaal were subsequently promoted to the SVB Hoofdklasse, the top flight of football in Suriname, after only one season in the second tier.

 In 1925, SV Transvaal won their second consecutive title and first national championship, winning the Hoofdklasse in its third season.
 After a period of dominance by Ajax and Cicerone, Transvaal won the title once more in 1937.
 That same year the SVB organized their first trip to Brazil, with Transvaal player Waldy Goedhart joining the national team to play exhibition matches against Tuna Luso, Paysandu and Remo.

 On 28 March 1947 matches were played at night in Suriname for the first time, with light fixtures assembled at the Cultuurtuinlaan, the matches played on that night were NAKS vs. Robinhood at 19:00 and Transvaal vs. Paramaribo at 20:00.
 Key players of the forties and fifties include Tjokrosendjojo Kamsoe, Ronald Breinburg and Walther Braithwaite, who would later become manager of the club.